Xokra/dotfiles/projects/learning/js/learn.md

 it will show 'Banana, Orange, Banana, Orange, Kiwi, Papaya'

 const myArr = [[1,2],[3,4],[5,6]];
-const newArr = myArr.flat();  creates a new array with sub-array elements concatenated to a specified depth it will show '1,2,3,4,5,6'
+const newArr = myArr.flat(); removing inner array, create new array withoutmodifying the original it will show '1,2,3,4,5,6'

 const myArr = [1, 2 ,3 ,4 ,5 ,6];